biborn/ScreenShooter/README.md

 # open source
 the library is completely open sourced
 **to use it you must have Mongodb up and running**
-* clone the library `sh git clone https://github.com/obiwankenoobi/ScreenShooter.git`
+* clone the library `git clone https://github.com/obiwankenoobi/ScreenShooter.git`
 * in [server/config](./server/config.js) change `server` property to `http://localhost:3000`
 * `npm run dev`